fajriaprillll/aplikasi-pui-qr-code-frontend/VERCEL_DEPLOYMENT.md

 ### 3. Configure Project Settings

-1. Keep the default framework preset (Vite)
+When configuring your project in Vercel, use these settings:

+1. **Framework Preset**: Select "Vite"
-2. Set the Build Command to: `npm run build-skip-ts`
+2. **Build Command**: `npm run build-skip-ts`
-3. Set the Output Directory to: `dist`
+3. **Output Directory**: `dist`
-4. Click "Deploy"
+4. **Install Command**: Keep the default (`npm install`)
+5. **Development Command**: Keep the default (`npm run dev`)

-### 4. Environment Variables
+### 4. Environment Variables (CRITICAL)

-You need to set up the following environment variables in your Vercel project settings:
+You **must** set up the following environment variable in your Vercel project settings:

 1. Go to your project in the Vercel dashboard
 2. Click on "Settings" > "Environment Variables"
 3. Add the following variable:
    - Name: `VITE_API_URL`
    - Value: Your production API URL (e.g., `https://your-backend-api.vercel.app/api`)
+4. Make sure to select "Production" for the environment
-4. Click "Save"
+5. Click "Save"

-### 5. Redeploy (if needed)
+### 5. Deploy

-If you've added environment variables after the initial deployment:

-1. Go to the "Deployments" tab
-2. Find your latest deployment
-3. Click the three dots menu (...)
-4. Select "Redeploy"
+After configuring your settings, click "Deploy".
+Vercel will:
+1. Clone your repository
+2. Install dependencies (which will run the postinstall script to fix the ReactNode issue)
+3. Build your application
+4. Deploy it to their global CDN

+### 6. Verify Deployment

+Once deployment is complete:
+1. Click on the generated URL to verify your application works
+2. Check that API requests are working correctly
+3. Test all main functionality

 ## Troubleshooting

+### Build Failures

+If your build fails with errors about the output directory:
+- Make sure you've set the correct output directory (`dist`)
+- Check that the build command (`npm run build-skip-ts`) works locally

 ### API Connection Issues

 If your frontend can't connect to your backend API:

-1. Make sure your API URL is correct in the environment variables
+- Verify the `VITE_API_URL` environment variable is set correctly
-2. Check that CORS is properly configured on your backend
+- Check that CORS is properly configured on your backend
-3. Verify that your backend is deployed and accessible
+- Make sure your backend is deployed and accessible

-### Build Failures

-If the build fails:

-1. Check the build logs in Vercel
-2. Make sure all dependencies are correctly installed
-3. Verify that the build script (`npm run build-skip-ts`) works locally

-## Updating Your Deployment

-Any new commits pushed to your main branch will automatically trigger a new deployment in Vercel.
+### ReactNode Import Error

+If you see errors related to ReactNode imports:
+- The postinstall script should automatically fix this issue
+- If it doesn't, you may need to manually update the file in the Vercel console

 ## Custom Domain